industrial-asset-hub/asset-link-sdk/README.md

 ### Observability Webserver

 The asset link also starts a web server that contains a REST API for observability reasons.
-The following endpoints are currently available.
-The web server is enabled for the **GoReleaser** builds by default.
+The web server is enabled
+for the **GoReleaser** builds by default and the following endpoints are currently available:

 To enable the web server, the Go build constraint `webserver` is used (see [Go build contraints](https://pkg.go.dev/cmd/go#hdr-Build_constraints)).